Master9Wayne/iris-sys-recs-2026/README.md

 ## Round 2-Task 3 (Monitoring Stack)

 ### Editing the docker-compose file:
 * Added 3 services for cadvisor, node-exporter and nginx-exporter. cadvisor scrapes data from all the containers automatically.
-Exposaed it on the monitoring network without exposing any ports.
+Exposed it on the monitoring network without exposing any ports.
 Node-exporter pulls hardware and os-level metrics.
 Nginx-exporter converts nginx stats to make it prometheus scrapable.
 * Ensured no ports were exposed anywhere.

 ### Editing the nginx config file: